 Shipton's Camp is administered by Bantu Utamaduni Lodge.
 It is home to many rock hyrax, as well as striped mice, many types of sunbirds and Alpine Chats.
 Mountain Buzzards fly overhead.
 The vegetation is dominated by giant groundsel, but there are many flowers and lobelia as well.
 On the skyline is a view of Points Peter and Dutton, with Batian overshadowing them.
 Also in view are Thompson's Flake and Point Thompson, with Point Lenana on the other side of the Gregory Glacier.
 In front of the main peaks is the Krapf Rognon, with the Krapf Glacier behind.

 Huts, if you are not camping, are always included in your trekking package.
 Here you can find our offers.

-What Should I Pack While Climbing Mount Kenya?
+What Should I Pack While Hiking Mount Kenya?